Who is Chris Berman?

 Likewise, Berman appeared as himself in Necessary Roughness, The Program, Little Big League, and Eddie and Kingpin.
 He had a cameo role in the video for the 1995 hit “Only Wanna Be With You.” by Hootie and the Blowfish.

 Boomer has been honored with several awards in the duration of his prolific 42-year-long career.
-He has been awarded the National Sportscasters and Sportswriters Association National Sportscaster of the Year award six times.
+The National Sportscasters and Sportswriters Association National Sportscaster of the Year awarded him six times.

 In 1997, Berman was named “TV’s Most Fascinating Stars” by People.
 In 2001, the ESPN host received the Maxwell Football Club’s Reds Bagnell Award.